close

 Bow Valley Provincial Park

-Dead Man's Flats is a Hamlet within the Municipal District of Bighorn No. 8.
+Dead Man's Flats is a hamlet within the Municipal District of Bighorn No. 8.
 Statistics Canada also recognizes it as a designated place under the name of Pigeon Mountain.
 It is located within Alberta's Rockies at Highway 1 exit 98, approximately 7 kilometres (4.3 mi) southeast of Canmore and 78 kilometres (48 mi) west of Calgary.

 More information